Summer Camps FAQ

 What are the scholarship qualifications?

 Thanks to community member donations, Cascade Bicycle Club (CBC) is able to provide a limited number of financial scholarships to qualified families.
 The sliding scale for financial assistance uses the Housing and Urban Development (HUD) income guidelines for King County.
-We do not provide scholarships within the City of Shoreline, but financial assistance may be available from the city of Shoreline.
+Cascade does not provide scholarships within the cities of Shoreline or Redmond, but financial assistance may be available from those cities directly.

 CBC is a non-profit and aims to remove financial barriers as much as possible for our youth participants.
 We appreciate your honesty and transparency in the application process.